 Justice met her husband, Michael Moore, at Hilton Head Prep.
 Teddi was friends with Shep Rose, cast member of another popular Bravo show, “Southern Charm,” and Greg Russell, who for more than 30 seasons has entertained tourists with his performances under the Liberty Oak in Harbour Town.

 “The same friends I had in third grade are still my friends now,” Teddi said.
 “When I visit … I’ll ask, ‘Where should we go?’ and they’ll say, ‘The (Barmuda) Triangle.’
 How is that still a thing?
 In L.A., clubs are over in a week.”

 But the sisters don’t hesitate in naming each other their respective best friends.
 Despite living on opposite coasts, they talk, text or Facetime nearly every day, and love getting their families together for visits.
-Teddi has three children, ages 2, 3 and 5, and a stepdaughter, 9, with her husband, Edwin Arroyave, founder of Skyline Security Management, Inc.; and Justice has a son, 12, and daughter, 2.
+Teddi has two children, ages 3 and 5, and a stepdaughter, 9, with her husband, Edwin Arroyave, founder of Skyline Security Management, Inc.; and Justice has a son, 12, and daughter, 2.